Travel

 Not sure how to use public transportation in Reykjavik?
 It’s easy on foot when the weather allows, but during the colder months in Iceland it doesn’t feel entirely inviting, or when pulling luggage or carrying packages.

 Need help getting around Reykjavik?
-Here’s how to use public transport in the Icelandic capital:
+Here’s everything you need to know about public transport in the Icelandic capital:

 Strætó